microsoft/react-native-windows-samples/docs/iviewwindowsprops-api-windows.md

 ### `accessibilityLandmarkType`

+Specifies the automation landmark type for the View.
+Choose one of the known UIA Landmark types (preferred) or enter a custom string to give the landmark a different name.

-Specifies the UIA Landmark Type for the View.
+Predefined UIA Landmark Types:
+- Form
+- Main
+- Navigation
+- None
+- Search

 | type | required |
 |:--|:--|